Work/live FAQs

 2) It says that artists will be shortlisted at random.
 Does this mean that artists who require accessible spaces are not prioritised?

-No. When artists respond to vacancies, they can tell us if they have access needs that would be assisted by the work/live studio.
-We will run two random selection pools, one for those who have access needs and one for those who don’t.
+No, when artists respond to vacancies, they can tell us if they have access needs that would be assisted by the work/live studio.
+Our work/live studios differ in their accessibility but where the current vacancy is suitable to an artist’s access needs, and their choice of studio is otherwise restricted, Acme will prioritise the artist by entering them into a tandem pool with increased odds of being selected.
 This will help us to ensure that a proportion of artists invited to viewings will have access requirements.

 3) Why are you using random selection in the allocation process?